-Increasingly, many mathematicians use general purpose mathematical software packages which include tools for both symbolic and numerical computation.
-Such a package can be used a graphing calculator, as a "scratchpad" for exploring a mathematical concept, as a handbook of mathematical functions and integration rules, or as a tool for verifying the correctness of a calculation done "by hand".

-The virtue of such a system is its flexibility.
-In this introductory course, students will explore the above ideas using MuPAD, a computer algebra system which makes up part of the popular MATLAB software package.
+Overview Many mathematicians use general-purpose mathematical software which includes tools for symbolic and numerical computation and other features such as plotting, visualization and data analysis.
+Such software is used for solving linear and nonlinear equations, graphing the results, as a tool for exploring a mathematical concept, as a handbook of mathematical functions and integration rules, and as a technique for verifying the correctness of calculations done "by hand".
+In this introductory course, students will explore these ideas using the popular MATLAB software.